philipwhiuk/starship-docs/FILINGS.md

 State in which both McGregor test facility and Boca Chica construction & launch sites are located.

+### Constitution

+In 2009, an amendment was passed that protects beach access by the public:
+> "individually and collectively, has an unrestricted right to use and a right of ingress to and egress from a public beach.”
+Tex.
+Const. art.
+I, §33(b)

 ### Legislature

 ### 83rd Texas House Session Bill - House Bill (H.B) 2623